paul-franke/grpc_webapi/README.md

 # grpc_webapi: A microservice supporting both WebApi and gRPC

+## Server
 gRPC_WebApi is a microservice that services both the REST and gRPC protocol.
 A typical use case for this microservice is when you want to allow direct external access via REST to a hybrid gRPC internal landscape.

+## Clients
+Also included with this repo are two fully functional clients i.e., a gRPC-client and a Rest-client.
+These client are using a BackGroundService to communicate with the server on a timed basis.

+Both projects can be used a starter for interacting with your own customized server.

+### Certificate pinning

+Both clients showcase certificate pinning. <https://owasp.org/www-community/controls/Certificate_and_Public_Key_Pinning>

+See below on an explanation how to customize the clients for "your to be pinned" certificates.

 ## Features
 - gRPC